fweller/os-manifesto/linux-distros-debian.md

 - Ubuntu (including Kubuntu, Xubuntu)
 - Linux Mint
 - PopOS
-- MX Linux
-- Deepin
-- Zorin OS

 ## Debian actual

 - [Debian](https://www.debian.org/) *Popular*
+  - Oldest Linux Distro #2 after Slackware
   - This is the Source!
-  - Oldest Linux Distro #2 after Slackware
   - The Good
     - First Linux Distro that was open for every developer to contribute, and is still the most significant non-commercial distributor of Linux
     - Has the largest team of volunteer contributors.